Winter Attractions, Activities & Festivals in Edmonton

 Whether you skate outdoors experiencing the crisp winter air or gather your family and friends for an ice time indoors, skating is a fun way to enjoy winter.
 Choose your favourite or try a new location this win

-Enjoy outdoor skating at Victoria Park oval at 12130 River Valley Road, Edmonton and at Victoria Park IceWay — the 400-metre skating track situated next to Victoria Park oval.
+Enjoy outdoor skating at the Victoria Park Oval at 12130 River Valley Road, Edmonton and Victoria Park IceWay — the 400-metre skating track next to the Victoria Park Oval.

 Or head to Rundle Park, to tryout Rundle Park IceWay that features a shinny pond, a large tableland ice skating surface and a smaller family rink.